 An enclosure with several hectares, a pool for swimming and retreats

 In Salzburg, the construction of the tiger enclosure was not authorised by the authorities.
 However, thanks to the generous support of a long-standing Aiderbichl supporter, the opportunity arose to house the animals in a large enclosure in Romania.
 “We were very lucky that a long-standing supporter of Gut Aiderbichl was able to offer us an appropriately large area in Romania.
 Animal lover Christian Friedl has thus fulfilled his lifelong dream.
-“Together with tiger experts and the local authorities, we have now managed to build a species-appropriate forever home for Sandy, Floy, Tango, Roxy and Sonja,” says Dieter Ehrengruber.
+“Together with tiger experts and the local authorities, we have now managed to build a species-appropriate forever home for Sandy, Floy, Tango, Roxy and Sonya,” says Dieter Ehrengruber.

-2024 – The plans were finalised and the enclosure for the five tigers Sandy, Floy, Tango, Roxy and Sonja at the Liska Animal Zoo in Romania was completed in the first half of 2024.
+2024 – The plans were finalised and the enclosure for the five tigers Sandy, Floy, Tango, Roxy and Sonya at the Liska Animal Zoo in Romania was completed in the first half of 2024.
 The enclosure covers several hectares of land, offers natural climbing and hiding places and numerous resting areas.

 September 2024 - Opening of the tiger enclosure at Liska Animal Zoo